 We are pleased to provide comprehensive dental implant care in our practice and welcome patients for a consultation to address their questions and concerns.
-As one of few integrated dental-medical practices in the country, we offer a unique advantage in how we provide implant treatment.
+As one of the few integrated dental-medical practices in the country, we offer a unique advantage in how we provide implant treatment.
 We look at the health of your whole body, including risk assessments and treatment for oral and systemic diseases.
 Along with offering comprehensive implant care in a single location, we give you the tools and resources to improve and maintain your whole-body health through dental implants, nutrition counseling, and routine dental and medical care.
 We encourage you to read more information about dental implants and invite you to schedule an appointment with our implant specialists and medical team for a comprehensive consultation.

 Dental implants are a permanent tooth replacement option that takes the place of one, several, or a full arch of missing teeth.
 The structure of implants closely mimics that of a natural tooth so that when surgically screwed into the jaw bone, it can function and look as closely as possible to the real thing.

 Implants have retained a 95+ percent success rate and are designed to last for decades.
-Screwed into the jaw bone, dental implant posts integrate with the existing bone with a level of security and stability which mimics that of natural tooth roots.
+Screwed into the jaw bone, dental implant posts integrate with the existing bone with a level of security and stability that mimics that of natural tooth roots.
 When placed by an experienced team and taken care of properly, they can last a lifetime.

 The cost of dental implants varies based on many factors including how many teeth are missing if bone grafting is needed, where the missing teeth are located, the experience of the surgical team, and the materials used.
 We provide accurate estimates of your treatment cost after a comprehensive evaluation and consultation with our team.

-Dental implants open the door to replace one, many, or all your teeth.
+Dental implants open the door to replace one, many, or all of your teeth.
 Either alone, as part of an implant-retained bridge, or as the foundation for a full arch prosthesis, implants have the versatility to restore any number of missing teeth—permanently.

-Depending on the condition of your jaw bone and oral health, you may require bone grafting or other treatments, such as for gum disease or to cease poor habits, before getting implants.
+Depending on the condition of your jawbone and oral health, you may require bone grafting or other treatments, such as for gum disease or to cease poor habits, before getting implants.
 Our multi-specialty team is trained in all procedures related to dental implants and can effectively prepare your mouth for surgery.